This articles higlights the trails located in Terranea Resort and Spa in Los Angeles.

 When I visited Pelican Cove, in the Palos Verdes Peninsula, my husband told me,

-“Next time, we have to take that trail going to the South.”
+“Next time, we have to take that trail going south.”

-I nodded but wasn’t very excited with the idea since it doesn’t look like there is much to see on that trail.
+I nodded but wasn’t very excited with the idea since it didn’t look like there was much to see on that trail.

 When the fleet of boats looked diminutive against the horizon, we continued walking.
 Interpretative signs started to pop up.